Frequently Asked Questions and Answers:

 No, if a you repeat a course, both the original and repeat grade will be recorded on your official transcript, but only the repeat grade (the last grade earned) will be used in calculating earned hours and grade point averages, regardless of whether that grade is higher or lower than the original grade.
 Courses shown in the catalog as repeatable for credit do not fall under this rule.

 All of your credits will transfer, however, only transfer hours with a grade of “C” or better will be counted toward general education requirements, or accepted as substitutions for major requirements.
 Our office will need to evaluate all of your transfer work from other institutions.
 We follow the guidelines set by the academic divisions to determine which credits from other institutions satisfy your general education requirements at Southwestern College.
 Click here for a list of standard articulations.
-You may appeal our decision not to count transfer credits toward general education requirements by petition to the director of general education, whose decision on the matter (after consultation with the academic dean, if necessary) shall be final.
+You may appeal the registrar’s decision not to count transfer credits toward general education requirements by petition to the academic dean, whose decision on the matter shall be final.
 Only hours successfully completed and/or degrees earned at institutions recognized by the Council for Higher Education Accreditation (CHEA) may be considered.
 Southwestern College does not recognize credit for varsity athletics or remedial coursework.

 Any student with an associate of arts degree or an associate of science degree is waived from all general education requirements except PREP 499, Career Preparation and Planning (or equivalent course requirement in the student’s major).
-If you were a first time, full-time student at an institution other than Southwestern College, then you are waived from the PREP 100 first year seminar requirement.
 If you have a bachelor’s degree, then you are waived from all general education requirements.
-Any exception to the above requirements must be approved by the director of general education.
+Any exception to the above requirements must be approved by the academic dean.

 Evaluation of transfer credit is the most time-intensive process our office does.
-Please allow up to eight weeks for transfer credit to be evaluated and posted.
+Please allow up to eight weeks from the start of your first term of enrollment for transfer credit to be evaluated and posted.
 When your credits are posted, you will be able to view them on your self-service account.

 Please click here for a list of books required for each class.